Families sad, angry to hear MH370 search ending

 "The decision to suspend the underwater search has not been taken lightly nor without sadness," their joint statement said.

 Family members of some of the 239 passengers and crew are responding with disappointment, anger and distrust.
-Here's what they're saying:

 Steve Wang, a son